-- Supervising the efficiency of the Company's internal control, especially Internal Control on Financial Reporting, internal audit, as the case may be, and the risk management systems, and discussing with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit. - Supervising the process of drawing up and presenting regulated financial information. - Reviewing the Company's accounts, ensuring compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors. - In relation to the information systems and internal control: - Supervising the process of drawing up and the integrity of the financial information relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of
+• Supervising the efficiency of the Company's internal control, especially Internal Control on Financial Reporting, internal audit, as the case may be, and the risk management systems, and discussing with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit.

+• Supervising the process of drawing up and presenting regulated financial information.

+• Reviewing the Company's accounts, ensuring compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors.

+• In relation to the information systems and internal control:

+- Supervising the process of drawing up and the integrity of the financial information relating to the Company and, as the case may be, the group, reviewing compliance with regulatory requisites, adequate definition of the consolidation perimeter and correct application of accounting policies.

-- Reviewing the internal control and risk management systems periodically, so that the main risks are identified, managed and reported adequately. - Ensuring the independence and efficacy of the internal audit function; proposing the selection, appointment, re-election and removal of the person responsible for the internal audit service; proposing the budget for the service; receiving periodic information on its activities; and verifying that senior management takes into account the conclusions and recommendations of its reports. - Establishing and supervising a mechanism that allows employees to report, confidentially and, if considered appropriate, anonymously, any irregularities of potential relevance, especially financial and accounting irregularities that they observe in the Company.
+- Reviewing the internal control and risk management systems periodically, so that the main risks are identified, managed and reported adequately.

+- Ensuring the independence and efficacy of the internal audit function; proposing the selection, appointment, re-election and removal of the person responsible for the internal audit service; proposing the budget for the service; receiving periodic information on its activities; and verifying that senior management takes into account the conclusions and recommendations of its reports.

+- Establishing and supervising a mechanism that allows employees to report, confidentially and, if considered appropriate, anonymously, any irregularities of potential relevance, especially financial and accounting irregularities that they observe in the Company.

-The Internal Audit Function is located within the Group's organization structure, and depends on the Audit Committee, so that its independence is guaranteed as well as the performance of the assigned functions.
-All the actions carried out by the Internal Audit Function that require approval are approved by the Board of Directors at the proposal of the Audit Committee.
+Internal Audit Management is located within the Group's organization structure, and depends on the Audit Committee, so that its independence is guaranteed as well as the performance of the assigned functions.
+All the actions carried out by Internal Audit Management that require approval are approved by the Board of Directors at the proposal of the Audit Committee.

 Internal Audit prepares and presents an Annual Internal Audit Plan which is reviewed and approved by the Audit Committee.
-In 2018, Internal Audit met with the Audit Committee in the months of February, April, July, September, November and December to present the results and evolution of its work.
+In 2019, Internal Audit met with the Audit Committee in the months of February, March, May, July, October, November and December to present the results and evolution of its work.
 At these meetings, Internal Audit reported the weaknesses identified in the design of the internal control model, proposed the corresponding action plans and the dates of implementation of these plans.
 In turn, Internal Audit supervises the correct implementation of corrective actions.

-In the months of May, June, October and December 2018, the Audit Committee, through the Internal Audit Function, has supervised the correct review of the effectiveness of the controls conducted by Financial Management.
-A small number of weaknesses were detected, in May only, for which group management has set up the necessary provisions.
+In the months of May, June, October and December 2019, the Audit Committee, through Internal Audit Management, has supervised the correct review of the effectiveness of the controls conducted by Financial Management.
+A small number of weaknesses were detected, corresponding to the Australian subsidiary, which have been duly corrected.
 The weaknesses detected are reported to the heads of the Divisions and the corresponding action plans are designed, with a follow-up of their implementation.